doc4d/4d-web-studio/docs/design-webforms/datasources.md

 The newly created Entity or Entity selection datasource now appears in the **This Webform** or **Namespaces** section, depending on your settings.

+#### From This Webform

+You can create webform datasources only from this line.

+1. Click the **+** icon near the **This Webform** line.
+2. Enter the name of the datasource.
+3. Select the datasource scalar Type.
+If you select Entity selection or Entity, you create an ORDA datasource.
+You need then to select its Dataclass and configure its settings (initial value, page size or depth).

 #### From a Namespace

+You can create shared datasources only from a namespace.

 1. Click the **+** icon near a defined namespace.
 2. Enter the name of the datasource.
 3. Select the datasource Type.
-If you select Entity selection or Entity, you create a remote datasource.
+If you select Entity selection or Entity, you create an ORDA datasource.
 You need then to select its Dataclass and configure its settings (initial value, page size or depth).
 4. Click **Confirm**.

 ### Renaming a datasource